 How can I configure on-premises servers that use SSM Agent and the unified CloudWatch agent to use only temporary credentials?

-When the unified CloudWatch agent is installed on-premises, you must specify an AWS Identity and Access Management (IAM) user with access and secret keys in the configuration file.
+When installing the unified CloudWatch agent on-premises, specify an AWS Identity and Access Management (IAM) user with access and secret keys in the configuration file.
 These are long-term credentials that, for security reasons, some policies require you to periodically rotate.
-When SSM Agent is installed on-premises, it can assume an IAM Role using the temporary credentials process.
+When SSM Agent is installed on-premises, it can assume an IAM role using the temporary credentials process.

-Follow the steps below to configure the unified CloudWatch agent to push metrics from the on-premises server using the temporary credentials provided by SSM Agent.
+To configure the unified CloudWatch agent to push metrics and logs from the on-premises server using the temporary credentials provided by SSM Agent:

 1. Configure the common-config.toml CloudWatch agent configuration file to point to the credentials file generated by SSM Agent.